Routing strategy

 }

-}The configuration of the node contains only one rating.
-What this means in practice is that every configuration will be inherited from the root config (fences, ratings, reroute configuration) and only this particular fence will be overwritten.
+}The configuration of this node contains only one rating.
+In practice, this means every other configuration (fences, other ratings, reroute configuration) is inherited from the root configuration, and only this particular rating is overwritten.

-The following mutation adds our RoutingStrategyNode and RoutingStrategyCondition to the root node.
-However you also need to fill in the following variables:
+The following mutation adds the RoutingStrategyNode and RoutingStrategyCondition to the root node.
+The following variables must be provided:

 mutation appendRoutingStrategyConditionAndNodeToNode ($node: RoutingStrategyNodeCreationInput!, $condition: RoutingStrategyConditionCreationInput!, $strategyRef: String!, $rootNodeRef: String!, $routingStrategyVersion: Int!) {